The Three Biggest Betting Scandals in Match-Fixing, Horse Racing and Gambling

 - Starting price for Yellow Sam was 20-1.
 Though, if people knew about the high rate, that would undermine the prize share, that is why Mr. Curley selects a racetrack with unreliable communication flow.

 - There were two communication lines.
-The first one cut at the day of the event.
+The first one cut off at the day of the event.

 - Total investment worth of IR£15,000 at that time.
 Return on investment IR£300,000 – £1.49million current value.

-In addition to winning the race, Mr. Curley has been recently invited to be a guest with merits on custom-made play at the Bellewstown track where the memorable race was held in 1975.
+In addition to winning the race, Mr Curley has been recently invited to be a guest with merits on a custom-made play at the Bellewstown track where the memorable race was held in 1975.

 ‘Generational Scandal’ Is the Definition for 55,000 UK Children